 In town, the heritage listed Hospital and museum contains many interesting relics, and the Yumba Burin keeping place at the local cemetery can be visited accompanied by the caretaker.

 10km south-west of Springsure is the historic complex of Old Rainworth Fort, made up of the unique stone building of the ‘fort’, and the Cairdbeign Homestead and School.

-Local elder and traditional owner, Lindsay Black, runs regular tag-along 4WD drives through the district.
+Darryl, son of departed local elder and traditional owner, Lindsay Black, runs regular tag-along 4WD drives through the district.
 These tours provide a fascinating glimpse into the history and cultures of the Aboriginals and pioneering families.

 The region has several unique National Parks: Minerva Hills National Park; Ka Ka Mundi, and Salvator Rosa sections of the Carnarvon National Park.
 For more information on the National Parks visit www.nprsr.qld.gov.au.

 This small park is located just minutes outside the township.
 Spectacular jagged peaks provide a scenic backdrop, with Mt Boorambool and cliff-fringed Mt Zamia dominating the landscape.
 Enjoy a picnic at Fred’s Lookout, or take a short walk to one of the other viewing points.

 Ka Ka Mundi

 This remote section of Carnarvon National Park contains more than 30km of sandstone escarpments and plateaus.
 Aboriginal people have close ties with this place; they believed harmful spirits lived in the caves around the Bunbuncundoo Springs but the springs had healing powers.
 Old cattle yards near the springs are a reminder of the early pastoral history.